Karthik016996148/lumaa-spring-2025-ai-ml/README.md

    - Run all the cells and install dependencies if needed.

 4. **Run the Recommender App (.py file)**
-   - Open cmd navigate to the folder containing the `mrs_sl.py` file in your desktop (make sure all the files are in the same folder):
+   - Open cmd and navigate to the folder containing the `mrs_sl.py` file in your desktop (make sure all the files are in the same folder):
      ```bash
      cd "Your folder path"
      streamlit run mrs_sl.py